sureshkvl/stormflash/README.md

 *Response*

 ```
-{ deleted: ok }
+{ deleted: "ok" }
 ```

 3. Post openVPN Config API (@post /service/GUID/openvpn)
 --------------------------------------------------------

 4. Delete openVPN Service API (@del)
 ------------------------------------
 	This API will delete the specific service using GUID.

 5. Post Firewall Config API (@post /service/GUID/firewall)
 ----------------------------------------------------------

 6. Delete Firewall Service API (@del)
 -------------------------------------
 	This API will delete the firewall service using GUID.

 7. Action API (@post /service/GUID/action)
 ------------------------------------------
 	This API will be used to perform the action like start, stop, restart and status on the installed services by GUID.